 We Can Help!

-The immigration lawyers at Richards and Jurusik Immigration Law have more than 20 years of experience helping Mexican citizens to live and work in the United States under TN-2 Visa status.
-Contact us today for a free assessment of your legal situation.
+The immigration lawyers at Richards and Jurusik Immigration Law have more than 30 years of experience helping Mexican citizens to live and work in the United States under TN Visa status.
+Contact us today for an assessment of your legal situation.